The Great North Carnation Society

 We have just been informed that the BNCS have reluctantly had to cancel their AGM they have set a provisional date for the 20th March 2021 but this has not yet been verified check with Ian Ledger for latest information

-Our yearbook should be out shortly, please remember if you haven't paid any subs for 2 years you will not receive your copy.
+Please remember if you haven't paid any subs for 2 years you will not receive your copy.